2020 United States Senate election in Michigan

 The 2020 United States Senate election in Michigan was held on November 3, 2020, to elect a member of the United States Senate to represent Michigan.
-It was held concurrently with the 2020 U.S. presidential election, as well as other elections to the United States Senate, elections to the United States House of Representatives and various state and local elections.
+It was held concurrently with the 2020 U.S. presidential election, as well as other elections to the United States Senate, elections to the United States House of Representatives, and various state and local elections.

-Incumbent Gary Peters was one of two Democratic U.S. Senators up for re-election in 2020 in a state President Donald Trump carried in 2016; the other was Doug Jones from Alabama.
+This race was one of two Democratic-held U.S. Senate seats up for election in 2020 in a state Donald Trump won in 2016.
 The primary was held on August 4.

-The filing deadline for candidates to run in the primary was April 21 but was extended to May 8 due to the COVID-19 pandemic.
-The election was considered a potential upset pickup by the Republicans due to the state's demographic trends, incumbent Trump's upset win in 2016, and Republican candidate John James's outperformance of polling expectations despite losing the state's Senate election in 2018.
-However, most experts still believed Peters to be the more likely winner.
+The filing deadline for candidates to run in the primary was April 21, but this was extended to May 8 due to the COVID-19 pandemic.
+The election was considered a potential upset pickup by the Republicans due to the state's demographic trends, Donald Trump's upset win in 2016, and Republican candidate John James's outperformance of polling expectations despite losing the state's Senate election in 2018.
+However, most analysts still believed Gary Peters to be the more likely winner.

-Peters won re-election to a second term, though by a closer margin than expected.
-James, who outperformed Trump on the same ballot, initially refused to concede, claiming in a statement published to his campaign website two days after the election that he had been "cheated" out of winning the election.
+Peters won re-election to a second term, though by a much closer margin than expected.
+James, who outperformed Trump on the same ballot, initially refused to concede, baselessly claiming in a statement published to his campaign website two days after the election that he had been "cheated" out of winning the election.
 The statement alleged that there were "deep concerns that millions of Michiganders may have been disenfranchised by a dishonest few who cheat.".
 On November 24, James conceded the race exactly three weeks after election day.
 With a margin of 1.68%, this election was the second-closest race of the 2020 Senate election cycle, behind only the regularly-scheduled election in Georgia.